Persecution of Amhara people: The June 14th Parliamentary speeches

-The Tole or Gimbi massacres
+The Tole and Gimbi massacres

 One of the 2022 deadliest massacres of the Amhara occurred on 18 June in the place named Tole and neighboring villages, in Gimbi Wollega of the Oromia region.
-The government blamed rebels, and witnesses accused the Oromo Liberation Army (OLA) as perpetrators but the rebels blamed government forces.
+The government blamed rebels, and witnesses accused the Oromo Liberation Army (OLA) as perpetrators but the OLA accused government forces.
 Witnesses from the area have stated that ethnic Amhara have been selected and "killed like chickens"— they counted over 230 bodies.
 They feared that the numbers could be higher since many Amhara have been abducted and could not be traced.
 Residents expressed serious concerns about the continuation of the attack if the Federal army leave the areas.
 Due to a lack of protection, the Amhara community requested assisted relocation to escape further attacks by the OLA.

 Numerous international reports revealed that the scale of the targeted killings is larger in multiple Gimbi villages where the massacres occurred than what initial reports covered on June 18, 2022.
 More victims were identified, and the number of counted bodies increased with days, from 230 to over 500, possibly higher.
 Informal statements reported over 3000, however, an independent field investigation is needed for a complete list of the victims.

-The OLA-OLF groups have been massacring the Amhara since the early 1990s.
-Due to conflict with the former EPRDF, the Tigray TPLF-led regime, the Oromo rebels remained exiled until the Nobel Prize Awardee, Prime Minister Abiy Ahmed Ali brought them back from Eritrea when he took power in 2018.
-These groups returned armed and were also accused of vandalizing over eighteen Banks in Oromia with no clear punitive measures from the government.
-Large-scale killings of the Amhara have been carried out by the same groups since then.
+The OLA has been massacring the Amhara since the early 1990s.
+Due to conflict with the former TPLF regime, the Oromo rebels remained exiled until the Nobel Prize Awardee, Prime Minister Abiy Ahmed brought them back from Eritrea when he took power in 2018.
+These groups returned armed and were also accused of vandalizing over eighteen banks in the Oromia region with no clear punitive measures from the government.
+Large-scale killings of the Amhara have been carried out by the same group since then.

 Motives of the perpetrators vary from location to location— ethnic origin, religious origin, or both.
 In the Gimbi massacres, the name list indicated that the majority of the victims were Muslim Amhara.
 Reports covered that those who hid in the mosque were surrounded and murdered.
-Most of the Gimbi Amhara have been taken to Wollega through government resettlement programs in the 1980s when drought hit Bethe-Amhara Wollo in the Amhara region.
-Similarly, the Shashemene massacre in, The Burayu and Shashemene massacres, demonstrated another religious motive.
+Most of the ethnic Amhara inhabitants in Gimbi were migrants from the Wollo Province who were resettled by the former communist government, the Derg regime, after drought and famine hit the province.
+Similarly, the Shashemene massacre in July 2020 demonstrated another religious motive.
 In this attack, Orthodox Christians predominantly from Amhara and others from different ethnic groups were also targeted.
 On the other hand, in The Ataye massacre and other locations, both Muslim and Orthodox Amhara were executed and mass-buried together, despite religious differences.